-- An ordinary T-shirt or blouse is fine, but nothing with too low a neckline revealing cleavage or showing your midriff.
+- An ordinary T-shirt or blouse is fine, but clothing with a very low neckline revealing cleavage or showing off your midriff should be avoided.

 - Absolutely no spaghetti straps or boob tube style tops!

 - Avoid tight and clingy clothing.
-In the heat, you will likely prefer lose cotton anyway, just make sure the material isn’t see-through.
+In the heat, you will likely prefer loose cotton anyway, just make sure the material isn’t see-through.

-- Bring a shawl or pashmina with you just in case.
-It can be good for the wind and if you ever feel uncomfortable or out of place.
+- Bring a pashmina with you just in case.
+It can be good for pulling back your hair in the wind and if you ever feel uncomfortable or out of place.

 You will find nearly all men – local or expatriate workers – wear long trousers, even in the peak of summer.

-Men should skip the sleeveless tank tops and avoid slogan t-shirts that may in any way be offensive (hint: Don’t wear anything with logos from neighbouring UAE with whom they currently have a diplomatic dispute).
+- Men should skip the sleeveless tank tops and avoid slogan t-shirts that may in any way be offensive.

 What are children expected to wear in Qatar?